 What is the best type of pen to use in a Bible?

-I’ve tried highlighters, dry highlighters, pencils and pens (ball point, gelly, rollerball) without being satisfied with any for underlining and taking notes.
+After trying highlighters, dry highlighters, pencils and pens (ball point, gelly, rollerball, etc.) without being satisfied with any for underlining and taking notes, I went on a quest to find the best pen.

-The short answer is pens which use pigment ink (i.e. archive quality pens).
+The short answer: pigment ink (i.e. archive quality) pens.

 Here are some of the key benefits: